-We make carpets, pillows, blankets, and other decorative objects that reflect the link between the love of design, nature, and the people.
+We make rugs, pillows, blankets, and other decorative objects that reflect the link between the love of design, nature, and the people of Argentina.

-We believe in design as the added value of the artisanal product that permits the combination of manual labor with aethsetics.
 We work in collaboration with artisans that live in the north-eastern provinces of Argentina and who are often in remote locations or in communities that are difficult to access.
 To balance the distance, with each group or artisan, the relationship is personal.
 Some products are made by families of artisans and others by groups that work together.
 How long they have worked in a collaborative manner, and where they are found, determines our form of interaction.
-Each group has its idiosyncracies, its customs, and not all have the same means.
+Each group has its idiosyncrasies, its customs, and not all have the same means.

 Production is dictated by the rhythm of nature

 In Monte Santiagueño the women weave during the day in their straw and mud houses, on Creole looms made by the men.
 They combine household activities, childcare, animal husbandry, and other tasks with their work on the loom.
 Most of the looms are not inside.
 For that reason the production of our rugs relies on nature, the temperature, and the rainy season.
 In Spring and Summer the intense heat makes the work on the loom only possible at the start and end of each day before nightfall as many of these places do not have electricity.

 Likewise the geographic and social aspects of the communities of artisans vary across the enormity of north-east Argentina.

 The artisans in the altiplano region of Pun Jujeña, in the Jujuy province, who make our bags, differ from the artisans that weave our pillows in the Calchaquíes valleys at 7000 feet.
 Each one of these imprints a singular character on each product that makes them unique.